- “F-You, Pay Me.” How to Get Paid to Write - November 14, 2019

 The Grammarly online editor solve all of this.
 It goes above and beyond fixing your mistakes for you.
 It teaches you how to improve in the process, like spotting subject-verb agreement issues and loads more.

 That’s an extremely thorough explanation.
 And they do this for all grammatical errors within your document to boost your writing skills.

 It’s the old adage of “give a man a fish, feed him for a day.
 Teach a man to fish, feed him for a lifetime.”
 Grammarly Premium isn’t just correcting your mistakes.
 It’s teaching you how to write.

 No one likes to read the same words over and over again.
-That’s why Grammarly Premium has a vocabulary enhancement feature, which identifies overused terms throughout your document and makes suggestions on how to change them up.
+That’s why your Grammarly Premium account comes with a vocabulary enhancement feature, which identifies overused terms throughout your document and makes suggestions on how to change them up.

 The key to good writing is proper engagement.
 You want to know that your reader is with you from the beginning of your piece all the way to the end.
 The only way to do that is to ensure that their mind never glazes over.

 That only comes from a deep vocabulary.
 Varying up your verbiage throws a curveball to your readers.
 It wakes their brains up and makes sure that they will want to keep reading.

-Grammarly will point out common terms that you’re using a lot in the piece you’re reviewing, as well as some generally overused words that appear throughout the world.
+The Grammarly editor will point out common terms that you’re using a lot in the piece you’re reviewing, as well as some generally overused words that appear throughout the world.

 That’s an invaluable service for professional writers seeking to spice up their work.
 It can also prove useful for non-writers who need a special boost to make their content pop.